lezaz/lezaz/_posts/2018-02-25-make-links-accessible.md

 * A 7:1 contrast between the link text color and the background.
 * A 3:1 contrast between the link text color and the surrounding non-link text color.

 After a little experimentation I found that there's very little (if any) wiggle room in there.
-If your background color is not absolute white (`#FFF`) and the text color is not absolute black (`#000`), then there's absolutely no colors you can use for your links.
+If your background color is not absolute white (`#FFF`) and the text color is not absolute black (`#000`), then there's absolutely no colors you can use for your links if you want to achieve AAA conformance.

-While building an accessibility-ready theme for WordPress however, I needed to auto-calculate the links colors based on a user-selectable color.
+While building an accessibility-ready theme for WordPress, I needed to auto-calculate the links colors based on a user-selectable color.
 So here's where the hard part of this journey began.
 How does one auto-calculate accessibility-ready colors that have a 7:1 contrast with white and 3:1 contrast with black?

 The answer is simple (but painful)... you don't autocalculate them.
 The calculations in JS or PHP would be an unnecessary complexity.
 And since the wiggle room for these colors is basically non-existent, I chose to hard-code an array.